The State of Digital Transformation - A Global Perspective

-Disruption of traditional banking business-model can’t be possible without policy changes.
-After the financial crisis, most European banks got in a difficult situation of multi-year debt crisis.
+Disruption of the traditional banking business model can’t take place without policy changes.
+After the financial crisis, most European banks got in a difficult situation of a multi-year debt crisis.
 The most promising source of profitability was rooted in the payments industry, generating impactful revenue with estimates for retail payments, a quarter of total European retail banking revenues (€128 billion).
 Following a successful e-commerce experience, companies invested in accelerating digital payments that helped to capture correlated personal data information through channels (location, behavioral data, and customer preferences).
-Privacy and GDPR compliance that came out last year are making benefits from data more controversial because the new regulation empowers individuals to exercise and control their right to privacy and require companies be accountable for gathering and holding data following strict rules.
-However, it provides better budgeting and forecasting and overall customization as a valuable offering for service providers.
+Privacy and GDPR compliance updates that came out last year are making benefits from data more controversial because the new regulation empowers individuals to exercise and control their right to privacy, and require companies be accountable for gathering and holding data.
+However, it provides better budgeting, forecasting, and overall customization as a valuable offering for service providers.

-Because of outdated organizational structures and complex regulation, banks had a gap between technology and adaptation, when compared to aggressive ‘FinTech’ companies and their ability for quick market penetration.
-European experience shows also the benefits of a collaborative model where startups are working on improving specific parts of the traditional model by using innovative technology.
-While traditional organizations’ portfolio in retail, private, commercial, investment, transaction banking, wealth, asset management and insurance, FinTech players focus on data and customer-driven design towards executing specific parts of the banking experience.
-Data-driven approach enable fintechs to take risks that financial institutions cannot afford.
+Because of outdated organizational structures and complex regulation, banks had a gap between technology and adaptation, in comparison with aggressive FinTech companies and their ability for quick market penetration.
+European experience also shows the benefits of a collaborative model where startups are working on improving specific parts of the traditional model by using innovative technology.
+While traditional organizations’ focus their portfolio in retail, private, commercial, investment, transaction banking, wealth, asset management, and insurance — FinTech players focus on data and customer-driven design towards executing specific parts of the banking experience.
+Data-driven approaches enable fintechs to take risks that financial institutions cannot.
 Examples of companies that disrupt the status quo of trust would be PayPal, Venmo, Mint, Square, Stripe, Coin, etc.

 Regulatory intervention plays a huge importance in acceleration payments in Europe [Source: “PSD2: The digital transformation accelerator for banks” by Mounaim Cortet, Tom Rijks and Shikko Nijland].
 The first Payment Services Directive (PSD1) provided for the framework of an integrated European payments market.
 Because banks can’t leverage industry with innovations, more active players (tech giants, fintech, retailers, and MNOs) pushed it from services and processing infrastructures side.
 Together with cross-border foundation (SEPA) PSD1 introduced a specific category of non-bank payment service providers, ie, payment institutions.

-Allowed new non-bank companies to carry out financial transactions (standing of payment service provider).
+Allowed new non-bank companies to carry out financial transactions (starting as payment service providers).
 In the past, only banks and central banks or government agencies provided payment services.